vespCV/vespcv/README.md

 # vespCV - Asian Hornet Detection System

+## Overview
+The vespCV project aims to develop an automated detection system for the invasive Asian hornet (Vespa velutina).
+This system leverages computer vision technology to provide beekeepers and researchers with a reliable tool for monitoring and controlling hornet populations.

 ## Introduction
 In recent years, the invasive Asian hornet (Vespa velutina) has posed a significant threat to honeybee populations and, consequently, to our ecosystems and agriculture.
 The `vespCV` project aims to develop an innovative, automated detection system that empowers beekeepers, volunteers, and researchers to combat this growing challenge effectively.